GordonFreemanK/gfk-image/README.md

 # What is this?

-**This repository is aimed at integrating PowerShell scripts in a purely visual workflow for batch-processing photos, initially with the goal of automatically setting [UTC offsets](https://en.wikipedia.org/wiki/UTC_offset) based on the picture location and time.**
+**This repository is aimed at integrating PowerShell scripts in a visual workflow for batch-processing photos, initially with the goal of automatically setting [UTC offsets](https://en.wikipedia.org/wiki/UTC_offset) based on the photo location and time.**

 Written mostly in C# / PowerShell, and tested on Windows.
 All the tools and technologies used are open-source and available on both Linux and Windows.